cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("wikipediatrend")` provides access to Wikipedia page access statistics.
   `r pkg("WikidataQueryServiceR")` is a client for the [Wikidata Query Service](https://query.wikidata.org/).

-- `r github("sckott/discgolf")` (archived)
-  connect to the 'Discourse' web forum platform.
-  The API is for an installed instance of Discourse, not for the Discourse site itself.

 - `r github("stephlocke/mockaRoo")` (not on CRAN) uses the [MockaRoo API](https://www.mockaroo.com/api/docs) to generate mock or fake data based on an input schema.